openai/baselines/docs/guide/custom_policy.rst

   model = A2C(CustomPolicy, env, verbose=1)
   # Train the agent
   model.learn(total_timesteps=100000)
+  # Save the agent
+  model.save("a2c-lunar")

   del model
   # When loading a model with a custom policy
   # you MUST pass explicitly the policy when loading the saved model
-  model = A2C.load(policy=CustomPolicy)
+  model = A2C.load("a2c-lunar", policy=CustomPolicy)

 .. warning::

   When loading a model with a custom policy, you must pass the custom policy explicitly when loading the model. (cf previous example)

-You can also registered your policy, to help with code simplicity: you can refer to your custom policy using a string.
+You can also register your policy, to help with code simplicity: you can refer to your custom policy using a string.

 .. code-block:: python